1967 Ontario general election

 The Ontario Progressive Conservative Party, led by John Robarts, won an eighth consecutive term in office, and maintained its majority in the legislature despite losing eight seats from its result in the previous election.

 The Ontario Liberal Party, led by Robert Nixon, increased its caucus from 24 to 28 members, and continued in the role of official opposition.
 T. Patrick Reid of Rainy River was elected as a Liberal-Labour MPP.
 He replaced Robert Gibson, the late MPP for Kenora as the legislature's sole Liberal-Labour MPP.

 The social democratic Ontario New Democratic Party, led by Donald C. MacDonald, increased its caucus in the legislature from 7 members to 20.

+Expansion of the Legislative Assembly

+The size of the Legislative Assembly was increased from 108 to 117 members, mainly through the reorganization of ridings outside Toronto: